regine/meltmodel/organization.md

 of the installation instructions given on the webpage
 * _changes.md_ : Rough change-log, if anything major changes, it's a good idea to write it down here, under a new heading at the top, including the date.
+* _organization.md_: this file, describing the organization of the project

 __COPYING.txt__ : Includes a copy of the GNU General Public License v.3, this is the license under which we are distributing the models.